Contact Now

 (5) It is a defence to a prosecution for an offence under subsection (2) or (3) if the defendant satisfies the court that, at the time of the alleged offence:

-(b) the vehicle was the subject of a notice, issued in accordance with the regulations, requiring the owner of the vehicle to remove the article from the vehicle within a specified time and that time had not expired, or (c) the defendant did not know, and in the circumstances could not reasonably be expected to have known, that the article concerned was fitted or applied to, or was being carried in, the vehicle
+(b) The vehicle was the subject of a notice, issued in accordance with the regulations, requiring the responsible person for the vehicle to remove the article from the vehicle within a specified time and that time had not expired, or

-4AE Surrender and forfeiture of prohibited speed measuring evasion articles
+49 Surrender and forfeiture of prohibited speed measuring evasion articles

 (1) A police officer who reasonably believes that: